subhh/HOS-find-facetviews/geodienste.hamburg.de.md

 ```
 ![](https://i.imgur.com/Tt92dkC.jpg)

+## Potential pitfall
+The map will rendered by client in a grid of 256×256 pixel.
+If you request in same format then in some cases the quality don't satisfied your requests.
+In this case you can requests larger tiles, i.e. 512×512.

 ## Endpoints

 Inside the [Transparenzportal of Hamburg](http://transparenz.hamburg.de/) you can find pointer to the WFS service.
 The WFS service shows all available data.
 Here a copy of this list: